frctl/fractal-docs/docs/guide/getting-started.md

 This is the component library for FooCorp. **Feel free to look around!**
 ```

-The Markdown file also contains some YAML front-matter to specify a title for the page - check out the ~@TODOLINK documentation pages section~ for more details on this and all the other things that you can do with Fractal's powerful documentation engine.
+The Markdown file also contains some YAML front-matter to specify a title for the page - check out the [documentation pages section](./docs) for more details on this and all the other things that you can do with Fractal's powerful documentation engine.

 ### 5. Start the development server